CodeMaster7000/Advent-of-Code-2024-Solutions/README.md

 - Day 9 - Python
 - Day 10 - Javascript

-_NOTE: Solutions beyond Day 10 will be written, by default, in Python._
+_NOTE: Solutions beyond Day 10 will be written, by default, in Python.
+Ensure to replace all `input.in` file contents with your bespoke puzzle input._